VlahovicN/terraform-project-1/README.md

 ## Next steps

-This repo isn’t finished — I constantly improve the code and gradually add more AWS services as part of my learning process.
+This project is not finished — I plan to keep expanding it by adding more AWS services such as ebs, efs, cloudwatch etc.
-The goal is to turn this into a more complete and modular infrastructure setup over time.